rorro6787/CNN-YOLO-SAM-segmentation/docs/index.rst

 .. warning::
    **Beta Version**
-   This project is currently in **beta version**. and still has work in progress.
+   This project is currently in **beta version** and still has work in progress.
 We recommend referring to the section  `How to Jupyter <configure/configuration.html>`_  for detailed instructions.

 Once you have activated the virtual environment, you can install the project dependencies using the following command: